slint-ui/slint/docs/language/src/reference/properties.md

 }
 ```

-Annotate custom the properties with a qualifier that specifies how the
+Annotate extra properties with a qualifier that specifies how the
 property can be read and written:

 -   **`private`** (the default): The property can only be accessed from within the component.